Akvo Foundation: Products and services

 Akvopedia was created in 2007 and was the first project that Akvo worked on.
 It is a Web-based, free content, water and sanitation knowledge resource.
 Akvopedia is written collaboratively by volunteers and specialists, mainly from the water and sanitation sector but anyone can edit and contribute.
 It is organised within five portals – Water, Sanitation, Finance, Sustainability and Decision & assessment tools.
 Recently some of this content has been transferred to Wikiversity in the Rainwater Harvesting portal.

 Akvo Sites is a WordPress based system for easy creation and maintenance of websites.

 Akvo Caddisfly is a water quality and soil quality testing system based on smartphones.
-Akvo Caddisfly was originally invented by Ternup Research Labs to detect the precedes of fluoride in drinking water.
+Akvo Caddisfly was invented by Ternup Research Labs to detect the precedes of fluoride in drinking water.
 Ternup joined forces with Akvo in early 2014.
 The Caddisfly system has been extended to work with strip tests and phone-connected sensors as well as the original colorimetric tests.

 Akvo Lumen is a data visualisation platform and is Akvo's latest product.
 It is developed in the Clojure programming language.

-Innovative communication

-Akvo has gained notoriety for its unique external communication.
-Bruce Sterling said "It's an open-source sanitation project, and if that isn’t weird enough, they’ve got a Bollywood-parody promotional angle."
+Reception

-National Geographic Society reported from World Water Week in Stockholm about the WaterCube, the brainchild of Mark Charmer at Akvo: "Man-on-the-street journalism meets wonky water week.
+National Geographic Society reported from World Water Week in Stockholm about the WaterCube: "Man-on-the-street journalism meets wonky water week.
 Frenetic water cube workers ushered a steady stream of conference attendees into their fishbowl lounge for quick Flip camera interviews.
 The close-ups may not be flattering, but it is interesting to hear the stream of consciousness that pours from the mouths of the unprepared and unedited.
 From high-profile corporate and academic leadership to those implementing projects on the ground around the world, the resulting online mosaic of more than 200 interviews collected over the last two years seems to present a near-complete view of the issues covered over six days of workshops, plenary sessions, and panels."